anima-libera/anima-libera.github.io/content/posts/qwy3.md

 - Optimized chunk loading order that culls away covered and inaccessible chunks and prioritize terrain over air.
 - Blocks can be placed and removed.
 - Saving/loading to/from disk, named saves.
-- AABB vs voxels simple but working collision resolution.
+- AABB vs voxels simple but working collision resolution for the player.
+- Entities (in the form of falling blocks for now) that are rendered fast (instanced rendering, with per-instance texturing by indexing in a texture mapping table), saved/loaded without loss or duplication.
 - Procedurally generated skybox texture.
 - Threadpool for terrain generation, meshing and skybox texture generation.
 - Dynamic shadows by cascading shadow mapping.